siji147/devops-challenge-terraform-eks/README.md

-# PlanA DevOps Challenge 2
+# DevOps Challenge - Terraform and AWS EKS

 ## Introduction

 ---

-This challenge is about creating AWS EKS cluster in a VPC with Terraform.
+This challenge is about creating an AWS EKS cluster in a VPC with Terraform.
+The full details of the challenge can be found [here](./devops-challenge.md).

 ## Project Structure